lulzsun/RePlaysTV/README.md

     * [ ] Dota 2
   * [x] Auto Update functionality

-# Notable Issues / TO-DO
+# TO-DO
   * Missing Features
-	* 'Custom Recorded Games' setting
-	* 'Never Record Games' setting
 	* Webcam settings
 	* Ingame HUD
 	  * This means instant replay shouldn't work, and any other related HUD functions
 	* Uploads Tab Sorting
 	* Snapshots Tab/Viewer
-  * A some of plays.tv online services still run in the background
+  * Disable/remove unnecessary background services
     * Minor issue, but it would be best for memory usage to get rid of them
-	* Could be a possible reason to performance losses
   * Slow and bulky install/update process
+    * Also conflicts with some antivirus software
   * Make code more maintainable

 # Disclaimer